fetchColumn return boolean false when a row not is found or don't had more rows.

 Valorile întoarse

-PDOStatement::fetchColumn() returns a single column in the next row of a result set.
+PDOStatement::fetchColumn() returns a single column from the next row of a result set or false if there are no more rows.

 Avertizare